Reviews Archive

 C64 (UK) - The use of colour is quite well done for every level in the game, everything is realistically coloured, good job.

-C64 (US) - The colour use isn't bad, I would say it's quite a way off from being as good as the PAL version of the game though as the colour use is a bit simpler.
+C64 (US) - The colour use isn't bad, I would say it's quite a way off from being as good as the UK version of the game though as the colour use is quite a bit simpler, isn't as well chosen, and creates a less distinct art design overall.
+When taking into account both colour, and detail the overall graphics here are superior to the Spectrum version.

-Spectrum - Its half alright, and for a Spectrum this is actually pretty good.
-Colour clash is very much evident, but it doesn't have a harmful effect on game play as bullets are pretty easy to see.
-Mainly, while the colour is a little bit garish and unrealistic (though nowhere near the levels of the Amstrad version) it does the job.
+Colour clash is very much evident, but it doesn't have a harmful effect on gameplay as bullets are pretty easy to see.

 Winner Is: C64 (UK)